-identification and analysis of plan elements, organization of demographic and statistical information, and other areas.
+conjunction with public participation, formulated the plan's vision and 1989 - 2010 Comprehensive Plan.
+The 2020 Comprehensive Plan goals.
+The CPUC served as a sounding board for plan strategies and generally follows the previous plan's outline with respect to identification and analysis of plan elements, organization of demographic and statistical information, and other areas.
 Additionally, several important issues identified and discussed within the 1989 and 2016 Comprehensive Plan are still relevant today.
 Many of these issues have been revisited within this plan update, including the following:

 - Growth management, with respect to which areas of the Extraterritorial Jurisdiction (ETJ) will potentially require City services and provisions.
 The land uses and development patterns within the limits and ETJ.
-ETJ continue to impact the community; - Housing maintenance and neighborhood aesthetics, with respect to the protection of neighborhood cohesiveness and integrity; - base; - Maintaining high-quality municipal services, the enforcement of and subdivision regulations, zoning signage restrictions, thoroughfare planning and similar regulatory authorities to preserve the residential quality of life; and - Mitigating the impact of incompatible uses outside of Jersey Village.
+ETJ continue to impact the community; - Housing maintenance and neighborhood aesthetics, with respect to the protection of neighborhood cohesiveness and integrity; - base; - Maintaining high-quality municipal services, the enforcement of and subdivision regulations, signage thoroughfare planning and similar regulatory authorities to preserve the residential quality of life; and - Mitigating the impact of incompatible uses outside of Jersey Village.

 Village Center

-The Jersey Village Mixed-Use/TOD Plan was presented in 2009 to establish a framework for sustainable development options that will a commuter rail system have ebbed and flowed.
+The Jersey Village Mixed-Use/TOD Plan was presented in 2009 to establish a framework for sustainable development options that will The plan also includes recommendations for regional coordination and a commuter rail system have ebbed and flowed.
 Currently there is no near-term plan for light rail services along the US 290 Corridor.
 It is possible the high-speed train, currently being contemplated by Texas Central, could utilize a corridor through the Village Center Area.